 To enable pupils to:

-Recognise some of the jobs we do in the Fire & Rescue Service
+Recognise some of the jobs we do in the Fire & Rescue Service.

-Recognise useful/good uses of fire and bad uses, particularly the dangers associated with playing
+Recognise useful/good uses of fire and bad uses, particularly the dangers associated with playing with matches and lighters.

-Explain the importance of having a working smoke alarm
+Explain the importance of having a working smoke alarm.

-Describe what to do in the event of a fire at home – if possible by demonstrating through
+Describe what to do in the event of a fire at home – if possible by demonstrating through interactive/role play)

 RoadSense sessions are offered to pupils in Year 6.
-They are delivered by operational crews of firefighters
+They are delivered by operational crews of firefighters from the local fire station, or in more rural areas, by Community Safety Advisors.

 Intended Outcomes

-knowledge of road safety either as a pedestrian, cyclist, or when travelling as a
+To influence behaviour and change attitudes towards road safety by increasing their knowledge of road safety either as a pedestrian, cyclist, or when travelling as a passenger in a vehicle.

-travelling to and from school or when out of school within their community.
+To increase children’s knowledge and awareness of their surroundings either when travelling to and from school or when out of school within their community.

-and basic content as of August 2022.
+We work closely with Debt Aware to deliver ‘Money Mentor’ sessions for Year 5 and 6.
+The following shows the module titles and basic content as of August 2022.
 We are constantly up-dating our materials in order to

 keep them as topical as possible.
-The present cost of living crisis will be reflected in our
+The present cost of living crisis will be reflected in our lessons over the next few months.
+We try to make all the sessions enjoyable, memorable and interactive.

 Module 1 Wants/Needs